 By the 1940s, the fitness fad focused on women, probably because the men were at war and fitness was lower on their priorities and, frankly, already a part of their life in the military.
 Women were doing a lot of stretching and focused on flexibility, but they could also climb in the Reduc-o-matic, a portable sauna.
 If these fitness activities seem low-key, it’s because they were.
-Experts thought exercise could damage a woman’s uterus.
+Experts thought exercise could harm a woman’s uterus.

 The 1950s – 1970s

 In the 1950s, Jack LaLanne had a fitness show on TV that was a huge success, he created a device he called the Glamour Stretcher, and it was geared for women’s use.
 What was it?
-Probably the first resistance band, and it worked, or we wouldn’t still be using them today.
+Probably the first exercise band, and it worked, or we wouldn’t still be using them today.